Fatal Frame: Maiden of Black Water: Reception

 Krupa enjoyed both the use of the Wii U gamepad as the Camera Obscura and combat for most of the game, but found later sections tedious due to repetitive battles.
 Corriea liked the use of the gamepad despite some control issues, Bates was highly positive about the thrill it brought into battles, while Turi found that the function did not bring long-term enjoyment and that backtracking through environments negatively impacted on the experience.
 Wilson likewise enjoyed the gamepad's role in the game, while faulting most other aspects including the high amount of health items and character controls.
 Orry said that the new controls made combat more claustrophobic than in previous games, while Brown enjoyed the immersion the gamepad brought.
 Famitsu was highly positive about the use of the gamepad, saying that it felt like you were in the midst of battles.
 These sentiments were echoed by Dengeki, but stated that some combat situations made aiming difficult.
 Multiple reviewers mentioned and generally faulted the stiff controls and character movement.

-During its opening week, the game debuted at #7 in Media Create's sales charts, with opening sales of 27,505 units.
-The following week, it dropped to #11, selling a further 7,105 units and, at that point, bringing total sales to that point to 34,610.
-Its total sales in 2014 reached 46,099 units, putting it at #142 in the year's best-selling game titles.

-Neil Bolt of the horror magazine Bloody Disgusting, gave the game three and a half stars out of five, and wrote that the key of the game "is patience in lining up and focusing shots to maximize damage" and added that "its claustrophobic encounters (...) add an unnerving edge to what would otherwise be fairly pedestrian combat".
-Bolt also said that, despite some flaws, the return of the game was a "new experience."

-Famitsus reports of physical video game sales in Japan from October 25 to October 31, 2021, estimated that the game sold 22,196 units on PlayStation 4 and 20,586 units on Switch for a total of 42,782 sales during its debut.
-In its second week, it sold 9,778 physical copies on the Switch and 4,135 physical copies for the PlayStation 4, bringing its total number of physical sales in Japan to 56,695 copies.
-In its third week, the PlayStation 4 version sold a further 1,991 copies for a total of 28,332 physical copies sold on PlayStation 4.
+According to Famitsu, during its debut week the physical version of the remaster sold nearly 43,000 units.
 In Taiwan, the PlayStation 4 version debuted at number 4 while the Switch version debuted at number 5.
 The following week, the PlayStation 4 version remained at number four on the Taiwanese video game chart.
-Koei Tecmo announced in January 2022 that the game had passed sales of 340,000 worldwide by December 2021.
+Koei Tecmo announced in January 2022 that the game had sold over 340,000 worldwide during 2021.